Tclack88/blog/_posts/2019-11-25-flask-experiments.md

 title:  "Flask Experiments"
 date:   2019-11-25 13:55:00 -0700
 img: assets/flask/flask_experiments.png
+blurb: I've been playing around with flask and creating fairly useless flask apps which may come in handy in the future (not the apps, they're forever doomed to be useless, the knowledge gained through making them).
+Though these apps are small, I have the directory structure set in a way that's useful for larger apps.
+The purpose of this post is mainly to keep some notes but also serve as a guide for anyone who stumbles across it
 categories: code
 ---
 ![I've been experimenting with flask containers]({{site.baseurl}}/assets/flask/flask_experiments.png)

-I've been playing around with flask and creating fairly useless flask apps which may come in handy in the future.
+I've been playing around with flask and creating fairly useless flask apps which may come in handy in the future (not the apps, they're forever doomed to be useless, the knowledge gained through making them).
 Though these apps are small, I have the directory structure set in a way that's useful for larger apps.
 The purpose of this post is mainly to keep some notes but also serve as a guide for anyone who stumbles across it.
 There are [plenty of good examples to work from](https://www.freecodecamp.org/news/how-to-build-a-web-application-using-flask-and-deploy-it-to-the-cloud-3551c985e492/) but this is just what I've found personally helpful, plus it scales.
 The only non-standard python dependencies needed are flask.

 	Flask 		-	pip3 install flask